 - Review: The Best Outdoor TV Antennas

-What’s the best way to stream the NBA Finals?
+What’s the best way to watch the NBA Playoffs & NBA Finals?

-DIRECTV STREAM has the best deal going for streaming the NBA Finals live.
+DIRECTV STREAM has all the channels you need to watch the Play-In tournament, NBA Playoffs and NBA Finals live.
 The live TV service has a 5-day free trial.

-You get $15 off per month for the first two months of service if you keep your subscription.
-That lowers the price to $54.99 per month.
-The cost returns to the regular rate of $69.99 per month after that if you keep the service.
+You get $10 off per month for the first three months of service if you keep your subscription.
+That lowers the price to $64.99 per month.
+The cost returns to the regular rate of $74.99 per month after that if you keep the service.

 Roku, Amazon Fire TV, Apple TV, Google Chromecast with Google TV and select Samsung Smart TVs.
 You can look over the channel lineup before deciding whether to sign up.

-Can you watch the NBA Finals on Sling TV?
+Can you watch the NBA Playoffs on Sling TV?

 No. If you’re a Sling TV customer, you won’t find ABC in your channel lineup.
 ABC used to be offered under Sling TV’s old “Broadcast Bundle”, but that package went away in 2019.

 The NBA Finals are broadcast on ABC.
 A Spanish-language broadcast is on ESPN Deportes.

 Can you watch the NBA Playoffs on ESPN+?